sandinmyjoints/leveraging-node/talk.md

   even known.
 - A couple examples. (slide)
 - Is checking in node_modules a best practice?
 It solved our problem, but is it?
+- Error handling recovery -- more about that in a moment.
 - Node ecosystem is huge, and was (is) immature.
 For example, the original Mysql lib did not do connection pooling correctly.
 So we had to reimplement it ourselves.
 Price you pay.